sunilson/Geschenk-und-Shopping-Ideen-App/README.md

-# Geschenk und Shopping Ideen App
+# Gift and shopping ideas app

 Test Ionic App in which users can browse different categories and find new interesting products or gifts.
 This is just a prototype, it hasn't been published to the Play Store.